mynl/aggregate/doc/2_user_guides/2_x_cat.rst

 Including secondary uncertainty nearly triples the expected loss to the layer, from 53 to 154.
 Had the third loss been only 1000, there would be no loss at all to the layer without secondary uncertainty.

-The next plot compares the severity and aggregate distributions.
+The next plot compares the gross severity and aggregate distributions.

 .. ipython:: python
     :okwarning: